 “If one advances confidently in the direction of (her) dreams, and endeavors to live the life which (she) has imagined, (she) will meet with a success unexpected in common hours.”

-When you read the posts, you may witness how the Cosmos and the I-Ching have guided my path.
-I believe that we humans make life much more complicated than the Cosmos ever intended.
-And that if we remember to ask for help, give thanks when it arrives and believe that help is available, our lives are much lighter and more joyful.
+When you read my posts, you may notice how the Cosmos and the I-Ching have guided my path.
+I believe that we humans make life much more complicated than the Cosmos intends.
+And that if we remember to ask for help, give thanks when it arrives and believe that help is available, our lives can become lighter and more joyful.
 This ‘unseen hand’ has woven threads of gold into the fabric of my life.
 Without it, I would not be where I am now.
-Life is long and dreams do come true.
-Even when you might not know what they were at the time.
-I give thanks.

 Katherine